-If you live in an apartment, you're no doubt aware of some of the considerations you need to make when choosing a vacuum.
+If you live in an apartment, you know some of the considerations you must make when choosing a vacuum.
 Space is at a premium, so having an appliance that's maneuverable and easy to store is crucial.
-Overall cleaning performance is important since you may need to deal with various kinds of messes.
-Of course, those aren't the only important criteria when selecting a vacuum for this environment.
-Affordability can also be a concern, but today's product landscape offers no shortage of budget-friendly options that sacrifice little in terms of features or capability.
+Cleaning performance is important since you may need to deal with various messes.
+Of course, those aren't the only criteria when selecting a vacuum for this environment.
+Affordability can also be a concern, but today's product landscape offers no shortage of budget-friendly options that sacrifice little regarding features or capability.

-We've tested over 45 vacuum cleaners, and below are our recommendations for the best vacuums for small apartments.
-These picks were selected not only based on their performance on different types of surfaces but also on their design and price.
-For more buying recommendations, take a look at our list for the best lightweight vacuums, the best handheld vacuums, and the best multi-surface vacuums.
+We've tested over 130 vacuum cleaners, and below are our recommendations for the best vacuums for apartments.
+We selected these picks for their performance on different surfaces, their design, and their price.
+For more options, check out our lists of the best lightweight vacuums, the best handheld vacuums, and the best multi-surface vacuums.

 Our recommendations are based on what we think are currently the best vacuums for apartments.
 We don't just base our results on overall performance, but also factors like availability, price, and reader feedback.

-If you would like to do the work of choosing yourself, here is the list of all our reviews of vacuums at an affordable price, with considerations made for portability and storage capability.
+If you would like to do the work of choosing yourself, here is the list of all our reviews of vacuums under $400, with considerations made for portability and storage capability.
 Be careful not to get too caught up in the details.
 While no vacuum is perfect for every use, most are good enough to please almost everyone, and the differences are often not noticeable unless you really look for them.